 While some loans advertise “lender-paid” mortgage insurance, the reality is you’re still paying for it.
 In this instance, the mortgage insurance was paid in full when your loan was issued, and you repay it every month in the form of a slightly higher interest rate.
 This might have been the best decision for you when you first got your loan, but you may want to consider refinancing out of this loan if you qualify for a new loan with no mortgage insurance, a lower interest rate, or even both.

 ...if your home has increased in value:

 If home values in your area have gone up or if you’ve made significant home improvements, there’s a chance the value of your home (and your equity) has increased since buying.
 That means you might be closer to an 80% LTV (and a loan without mortgage insurance) than you think.
 Here again, refinancing may be the right option.
 If your home value has increased enough, your new lender won’t require mortgage insurance after you refinance.
-Even if you aren’t at 80% yet, a lower LTV may make you eligible for better mortgage rates when you refinance.
 In some situations, you may not need to refinance to take advantage of an increased home value: your current lender may be willing to remove your mortgage insurance if a new appraisal confirms the lowered LTV.

 …if your finances have improved: